 Written in 2004, I published my first book Heian Flow System: effective karate kata bunkai in 2007.
 In 2014 and 2015 I published my best-selling four-book series Pinan Flow System: karate kata application for beginner to black belt.
 In 2016 I published Karate and Self Defence – Selected Articles which contains a mix of my earlier and current work.
-In 2018 I featured as one of the guest writer in The Problem of Practical Karate.
+In 2018 I featured as one of the guest writers in The Problem of Practical Karate.
 In 2020 I published Karate Beyond Kata – melting ice into water.
 I currently have further books under development.

 In my regular classes in High Wycombe, Buckinghamshire, I teach two different training approaches: Kyohan Shotokan and my own Self Protection System which I have taught under the acronym DART (Defence Attack and Resolution Tactics) since 2006.
 DART is the continuously developing result of applying research into violent crime, psychology, the law, and sports science to pressure tested karate.